-CT-P13 SC is formulated at 120 mg/mL of CT-P13 API, at a pH of approximately 5.0 and presented as a liquid formulation in a PFS or AI.
+CT-P13 SC is formulated at 120 mg/mL of CT-P13 API, at a pH of approximately 5.0 and presented as a liquid formulation in a PFS.
 It is a colorless to pale brown, clear to opalescent solution and free of visible particles.
-A 1.0 mL volume (120 mg of CT-P13 per syringe) formulation including active substance is filled into a 1 mL PFS or AI for SC administration.
+A 1.0 mL volume (120 mg of CT-P13 per syringe) formulation including active substance is filled into a 1 mL PFS for SC administration.

-The CT-P13 SC drug product includes [REDACTED] sodium acetate, 4.5 % (w/v) sorbitol, and [REDACTED] [REDACTED] polysorbate 80 [REDACTED].
+The CT-P13 SC drug product includes [REDACTED] sodium acetate, 4.5% (w/v) sorbitol, and [REDACTED] polysorbate 80 [REDACTED].

-CELLTRION, Inc. will provide adequate supplies of CT-P13 for distribution to the sites.
+CELLTRION, Inc. will provide adequate supplies of CT-P13 for distribution to the centers.